 People who are susceptible to asthma are likely to experience a flare-up or attack at times when they are exposed to certain triggers.
 Airborne substances, such as pollen, dust mites, mold spores, pet dander, particles of cockroach waste, and pollutants such as smoke are common triggers, particularly for anyone with an allergic reaction to these.

 Certain types of medication, such as NSAIDs and beta blockers can trigger reactions, and even the food you eat could cause an attack if you’re sensitive to sulfites and preservatives that are found in items like shrimp, dried fruit, processed potatoes, wine, and beer.

 Cold air or strenuous physical activity can also trigger an attack, and so can developing an infection such as a cold or an episode of gastroesophageal reflux (GERD).

 Few of us are attracted to the idea of taking prescription drugs on a regular basis, especially for a chronic condition such as asthma.
 While you might need a shot of Ventolin to open your airways when you’re in the middle of an attack, it’s far more desirable to avoid the attack completely.
 This requires careful management of your condition, including identifying the underlying causes and understanding your triggers well enough to avoid them whenever possible.

 Improving your lung health carries a range of benefits, such as the ability to be more active for longer, which contributes to blood circulation and brain function.
-This impacts both your physical and mental health, both of which are vital for good quality of life.
+This impacts both your physical and mental health, both of which are vital for a good quality of life.

 To experience personally how Dr. Garber’s lung support supplements can benefit your wellness, click here to place your order.